-Sculpture by the Sea with Young Kids Survival Guide.
-Can You Do It With A Pram?
+Sculpture by the Sea with Young Kids: Survival Guide

 Every year the Bondi to Tamarama coastal walk transforms into the world’s most gorgeous seaside art exhibition - Sculpture by the Sea.
 This is one of ellaslist’s favourite annual family-friendly events and never fails to deliver an excellent day out.
 Expect the most beautiful, unusual, fun, wacky, clever, irreverent and mind-deconstructing exhibits along the most stunning coastal backdrop.

-In 2017, the exhibition celebrates its 21st coming-of-age Bondi anniversary.
-It will run from Thursday 19 October - Sunday 5 November 2017, so don't miss it!
+In 2018, the exhibition celebrates its 22nd anniversary in Bondi.
+It will run from 18 October – 4 November 2018, so don't miss it!

 KIDS ROAM FREE: The two main spots where kids can roam free are Mark’s Park and Tamarama Beach (more about this below).

 THINGS TO KNOW!
 Going along with kids 5yrs+ is a fantastic after school (before school!) or weekend activity – grab a Kids Guide at the catalogue marquees for $6.
 Don’t forget to take your camera for some amazing photo opportunities, blue sky days are the best.
 There’s no shade on the walk – so bring hats, sunscreen and water.

 GOING WITH A PRAM: Yes you can if you plan, although backpacks are better!
 If you’re heading there with a baby, toddler or preschooler, expect it to be crowded with some steep stairs to consider or avoid – arm yourself with our survival tips below to have a great day out!

 1. Weekends – Get There Early (Really Early!)